 “What kind of weddings do you have experience

-I have experience filming a variety of cultures and variations including Greek, Jewish, Lebanese, Catholic, Christian, Indian and Persian weddings as well as hybrids where some traditions from each are pulled into one ceremony.
-Having filmed over 120 weddings in my career I have yet to find a wedding that I wasn’t able to capture appropriately.
+I have experience filming wedding videos for a variety of cultures and variations including Greek, Jewish, Lebanese, Catholic, Christian, Indian and Persian weddings as well as hybrids where some traditions from each are pulled into one ceremony.
+Having filmed over 120 wedding videos in my career I have yet to find a wedding that I wasn’t able to capture appropriately.

 "What if my wedding isn’t local to Washington DC?"